Mickey Leland International Terminal at IAH

 Houston, Texas, USA

-This is the most significant expansion program undertaken at IAH since the airport opened in 1969.
+This terminal project is the most significant expansion program undertaken at IAH since the airport opened in 1969.

-The new Mickey Leland International Terminal Complex is designed to be timeless, flexible, sustainable, and technologically-sophisticated.
-The project consists of:
+The new Mickey Leland International Terminal Complex will be timeless, flexible, sustainable, and technologically-sophisticated.
+This project consists of four primary elements:

 - a full replacement of the International Central Processor (ICP),